The Article Tells The Story of:

 Artificial Intelligence topped the spot during the recently closed TechCrunch Disrupt 2024.
 An AI policy and digital ethics panel that was composed of quite notable figures in both sectors kick-started with a fiery yet respectful dialogue.
 It shared bleak, sobering insights that can describe the trend of generative AI that has been creating the “perpetual disinformation machine,” an urgent call for stricter regulation on this type of trend.

 Imran Ahmed, executive of the Center for Countering Digital Hate, Brandie Nonnecke, the director of UC Berkeley’s CITRIS Policy Lab, and Pamela San Martin, co-chair of the Facebook Oversight Board, are different voices on a subject with which they share some commonality but in stark contrast to each other over how to address it.
-Each of the panellists criticized the role social media and generative AI play in amplifying information, particularly how AI makes disinformation almost effortless and constant.
+Each of the panellists critiqued a role played by social media and generative AI in amplifying information, particularly how AI makes disinformation almost effortless and constant.

 AI and the Economics of Disinformation